rajmiltonn/Medi-Mint-Indiaa-Pharmacy/README.md

 ## Overview
 ![Untitled designg](https://github.com/user-attachments/assets/4e496d2e-4682-4bcd-8e64-fd7519fd98ac)

 Welcome to **Medi Mint India**, a platform designed to simplify access to medications and related services.
-Our project features a user-friendly interface that includes search functionality, a registration form for medications, and comprehensive category options to help users find the medications they need easily.
+Our project features a user-friendly interface that includes search functionality, a registration form for medications, and comprehensive category options to help users find the medications ,they need easily.
 [Visit Medi Mint India](https://rajmiltonn.github.io/Medi-Mint-Indiaa-Pharmacy/)

 ## Features